zack-bitcoin/amoveo-docs/design/land_registry.md

 Land plots

 * address of who owns this land.
+256-bits
 * the price of the land.
+48-bits
 * balance in veo. used to pay the continuous tax.
+48-bits
 * height. the last block height when the tax was subtracted from the blance.
+32-bits
-* list of points that are in plots that border this plot.
-If the same address also owns those other plots, then these plots need to be purchased as a set.
+* a list of points in it's children.
+The children are plots that border this plot and have the same owner, and are configured to be purchased as a set.

+384+(48*N) bits.

 Every time a land plot is accessed, the tax is paid.

+Child land plot

+* point in the parent it is linked to.

+48 bits.

 Stem in binary tree

 * 48-bit great circle, used to divide the land between sides of the tree.
 * 48-bit value of land in this part of the tree, measure din VEO
 * 32-bit counter of number of land plots in this part of the tree

+128 bits total

 Transaction type
 ==========